-But in the sense that you may not get a big raise at your next review or your company stock options may never be worth anything or gasp! that you may never actually win the lottery.
+But in the sense that you may not get a big raise at your next review or your company stock options may never be worth anything or gasp!
+That you may never actually win the lottery.

-9. You’re Too Cheap!
+10. You’re Too Cheap!

 Do you always buy the cheapest version of whatever it is you need?
-Do you sometimes have to buy a second one soon after buying the first one because the first one broke?
+Do you sometimes have to buy a second one soon after purchasing the first one because the first one broke?
 If this is you, you are not saving money by doing this.

 How To Fix It

-If you need a new can opener, you don’t have to buy the diamond studded one, but you shouldn’t buy the one at the dollar store either because it won’t last.
+If you need a new can opener, you don’t have to buy the diamond-studded one, but you shouldn’t buy the one at the dollar store either because it won’t last.

-10. You Drive Everywhere
+11. You Drive Everywhere

-I was staying with a friend once in Rhode Island and she wanted me to meet her neighbor.
+I was staying with a friend once in Rhode Island, and she wanted me to meet her neighbor.
 We got in the car and drove to the neighbor’s house.
 It was on the street directly behind my friend’s house!

-She drove to the end of her street, turned and drove down the street half a block to her friend’s house.
+She drove to the end of her street, turned, and drove down the street half a block to her friend’s house.
 I was astonished!
 I could see my friend’s backyard from her neighbor’s front porch.

-My friend wasn’t a lazy person or unable to walk a short distance, or a long distance for that matter.
-I think the suburban car culture was so ingrained in her, that it didn’t even occur to her to not drive that half a block.
+My friend wasn’t a lazy person or unable to walk a short distance, or a long-distance for that matter.
+I think the suburban car culture was so ingrained in her that it didn’t even occur to her not to drive that half a block.

 How To Fix It

 I know not everyone has public transit or even sidewalks.
 But some of you who drive everywhere do.
 And some of you are capable of riding a bike.

 Make a list of all the trips you take in your car for one week.
 Now look at the list and see if there is even just one trip you could make on public transit or by walking or biking.

-11. You Love A Good Sale
+12. You Love A Good Sale

-Buying stuff on sale is great!
+Buying stuff on sale is excellent!
 It saves money and feels like a little victory.
-Before I go to any store, I go on-line to see what they have on sale for the week.
+Before I go to any store, I go online to see what they have on sale for the week.

 How To Fix It

-If you buy something for $3 that was reduced from $5 how much have you saved, $2?
+If you buy something for $3 that was reduced from $5, how much have you saved, $2?
 Maybe.
 Is that thing something you needed?
 If it was, you did indeed save $2.

-Stop doing this.
-If there is a sale on something you use, by all means, stock up.
+Stop doing this if there is a sale on something you use, by all means, stock up.
 But ask yourself if you do need it or if you just want that little charge of “saving money” or “getting a good deal.”

-12. You Buy As Needed
+13. You Buy As Needed

 I love having lots and lots of toilet roll and paper towels.
 I have no idea why.
 I was not deprived of either of these things as a child.

 Some people only by things as they need them.
 Out of toilet roll?
-Now you have to go out and get some and you buy one roll.
+Now you have to go out and get some, and you buy one roll.
 Need paper towels?
 You buy one roll.

 How To Fix It

 Buy in bulk!
 Poor people often can’t afford to do this.
-They only have the money to replace things when they run out completely.
+They only have the money to replace things when they run out entirely.
 But you aren’t poor, you’re just broke.

 My local drug store currently has a really cheap, gross, single ply brand of toilet roll on sale for .50 a roll.
 They have 12 rolls of really nice toilet roll on sale for $4.99.

-13. All Or Nothing
+14. All Or Nothing

 If you’ve ever been on a diet, you’ll know this one.
-You are doing really well and then you fall of the wagon and eat that cheeseburger.
+You are doing really well, and then you fall off the wagon and eat that cheeseburger.